 Resitting an exam

-Students who wish to resit the exam, must complete both the individual, written assignment and school exam anew.
+Students who wish to resit the exam, must complete the home exam.

 Submit assignments in Inspera

 You submit your assignment in the digital examination system Inspera.
 Read about how to submit your assignment.

 Use of sources and citation

 Examination support material